By Lavern Nissley

 By Kermit Rowe, Relationship Facilitator The struggle is real.
 It can also be embarrassing … and convicting!

 I thought the struggle my wife and I have with praying together consistently made us an exception.
 But talking with and coaching other couples here at Encompass Connection Center, I’ve discovered that those who often fail to pray together consistently may be of the majority.
-It’s also revealing that couples I work with who struggle overall in their relationships also have not been praying together.
-By Lavern Nissley In early October of 2020 as a client couple was wrapping up the final session in the RINGS course, the husband asked an intriguing question: "Do you have a RINGS quick reference guide to help us remember all of the skills and insights we've learned.
-We don't want to forget what we've just completed."
+It’s also revealing that couples I work with who struggle overall in their relationships also have not been praying together. |

 All